 Skills and abilities

-Okay, so this is probably pretty obvious, but you’re going to want to hire someone who’s good at the things you want them to do.
+Okay, so this is probably pretty obvious, but you’re going to want to hire someone who’s good at marketing.
+A real shocker, I know.
 I’m not going to belabor this too much, but there are a few things that are important traits for basically every marketer to have, past the obvious of just “being a good writer” or “having a creative mind.”

 Curiosity.
 Critical thinking skills.
 The ability to motivate oneself and work collaboratively.
 If the person you hire lacks some—or worse, all—of those skills, it’s probably not going to work out, even if they’re the best writer or artist in the world.
 They might be great in another capacity, but in marketing, these are simply traits you have to have.